hfmrow/funcLibraryMgr/README.md

 ### Functionalities

-- Searching and viewing functions/methods/structures.
+- Search and display of *functions* / *methods* / *structures* exported or not, in selected local libraries.
-- Creation of 'vendor' directory to facilitate further projects compilation without issue.
+- Creation of a "vendor" directory to facilitate future compilations of your projects without problem by copying all the libraries used in it, in this way, even if the libraries have changed (become incompatible) or disappeared, your program can still have access to it.
+Possibility to include (or not) the libraries according to your wishes.
-- Allow the displaying of preview with highlighted capabilities.
+- Allows you to preview the source code (which was found) with a highlight capability spanning multiple languages.
-- A map that allows you to view the content of the text and allows easy navigation through it.
+- A map that allows you to see all the content of the code found and allows easy navigation through it.
-- Source code highlighting for multiple languages.
+- Easily navigate to the * functions * / * methods * / * structures * tree and simply display the "comment" it contains using the tooltip display.
 - Each function have his tool-tip for explanations.

 *This is the main screen, and children*